TL;DR

 Where AI helps — and where it does not

-The named failure mode: the clickbait that backfires — AI gives you “You won’t believe what happened when I…” or “This AI tool is INSANE” patterns.
-They get clicks, the viewer bounces in 15 seconds, watch time tanks, and the algorithm down-weights your next videos.
-High CTR + low retention is worse than moderate CTR + high retention.
-Force the prompt: the promise must match the video, and viewers should retroactively say “the title was honest.”
+The failure mode to guard against is clickbait that backfires — patterns like “You won’t believe what happened when I…” or “This AI tool is INSANE.”
+They pull clicks, the viewer bounces in 15 seconds, watch time tanks, and the algorithm down-weights your next videos.
+This is not a soft preference anymore: YouTube’s own A/B testing now optimizes for watch time per impression rather than raw CTR (more on that below), so a high-click, low-retention title will lose the test outright.
+The rule for the prompt: the promise must match the video, and viewers should retroactively say “the title was honest.”

 What to feed the AI